DePaul University > Admission & Aid > Financial Aid > Maintain Eligibility > Withdrawal from Classes

 Withdrawing from classes may

-have serious consequences for your in-term financial aid awards, as well
+have serious consequences for your current financial aid awards as well

 as your future financial aid eligibility.
 Withdrawal also may have

 far-reaching effects in other areas of student life.
 If you are